-Using a deep learning artificial neural network, we approximate $C(t,x;T,y)$ and then, using an automatic differentiation built-in function from a deep learning library such as TensorFlow or finite differences, we evaluate the transition probability density $p(t,x;T,y)$ by differentiating $C(t,x;T,y)$ with respect to $y$; that is
+Using a deep NN, we approximate $C(t,x;T,y)$ and then, using an automatic differentiation built-in function from a deep learning library, such as TensorFlow, or finite differences, we evaluate the transition probability density $p(t,x;T,y)$ by differentiating $C(t,x;T,y)$ with respect to $y$; that is

-For most models of practical interest, the CDF $C(t,x;T,y)$ is a smooth function for $t<T$, hence the differentiation in Eq. \eqref{eq: C to p} is well defined.
+For asset price models of practical interest, the CDF $C(t,x;T,y)$ is a smooth function for $t<T$, hence the differentiation in Eq. \eqref{eq: C to p} is well defined.
 Consequently, numerical differentiation of an approximate $C(t,x;T,y)$ can be done accurately.
-We discuss this in more detail in Section \ref{sec:Geometrical-Brownian-motion}.
+We discuss this in more detail in Section \ref{sec:geometric-Brownian-motion}.

-We note that the solution to the problem \eqref{eq: backward equation}-\eqref{eq:terminal condition for backward} depends not only on the independent variables $(t,x)$ but also on the set of parameters, namely $T,y$ and the volatility $\sigma(t,x)$, which can be parametrically encoded.
-A universal pricing engine requires a black box which can quickly and sufficiently accurately produce the TPDF for a range of values of the parameters so that we do not need to solve a PDE again e.g. after recalibration of the volatility.
-This leads us to the need to solve a parametric PDE problem, not just for a fixed values of parameters (and variable $(t,x)$) but for a set of them.
+The solution to the problem \eqref{eq: backward equation}-\eqref{eq:terminal condition for backward} depends not only on the independent variables $(t,x)$ but also on the set of parameters $T,y$ and the volatility $\sigma(t,x)$, which can be parametrically encoded.
+A universal option pricing engine (as well as evaluation of sensitivities) requires an engine which can quickly and sufficiently accurately produce the TPDF for a range of values of the parameters so that we do not need to solve a PDE again, e.g. after recalibration of the volatility.
+Thus, we need to solve a parametric PDE problem, not just for fixed values of parameters (and the variables $(t,x)$) but for a set of them.
 Traditional numerical methods (finite difference, finite element, Monte Carlo, etc.) are designed to solve PDE problems with fixed parameters.
 In contrast, model order reduction methods for PDEs (\citealp{Antoulas2015}), and the most modern and universal of them, based on deep learning (\citealp{Khoo17,Kutyniok2019,Kutyniok2020}), are aimed at parametric PDE problems.